San Clemente State Beach

-San Clemente State Beach is a public beach located in the south end of the city of San Clemente, California, United States.
-Located halfway between Los Angeles and San Diego, it has been the most popular beach in the state since 1937.
+San Clemente State Beach is a public beach that is located in the southern end of the city of San Clemente, California, United States.
+The beach is located at around the halfway point between the cities of Los Angeles and San Diego on the on I-5 Basilone Road.

-Significant numbers of visitors are attracted to this beach due to its intense winds and dramatic location, including the adjacent Surf Line..
-The majority of the visitors are water sports enthusiasts and those who wish to escape from the inland heat and nearby metropolitan areas for the day.
+The beach has been the most popular beach in the state of California since 1937.
+A significant number of visitors are attracted to this beach due to its intense winds and dramatic locations, including the adjacent Surf Line.
+Dramatic landscapes such as the rugged sandstone cliffs have been a popular location for field trips.
+The majority of the beach visitors are water sports enthusiasts such as surfers and those who wish to escape from the inland heat and nearby metropolitan areas for the day.